-Dirty Harry's Peak is a 6.5 mile lightly trafficked out and back trail located near North Bend, Washington that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and is accessible from April until October.
+Dirty Harry's Peak is a 6.5 mile lightly trafficked out and back trail located near North Bend, Washington that offers scenic views and is rated as difficult.
+The trail is primarily used for hiking and trail running and is best used from April until October.
 Dogs are also able to use this trail.

 Park in the lower lot if the gate is closed.
 Up the road, over the bridge, 1/4mile is the trailhead on the right.
 Bring waterproof boots, the trail itself is very wet with water running down much of the trail.
 Several small streams need to be crossed but there are plenty of rocks for steps.
 The trail is wide and open in winter.

 Difficult and steady incline throughout the hike but the view at the top is 100% worth it.
 Muddy at parts.
 Saw only one other person on the way down.

 This trail is actually 8.6 miles from trailhead to peak with an extra .6 each way road walking as you cannot park by the trailhead.
 Such a variety of things on the trail, cool run off water at a couple points in the trail you walk through.
 No snow.
 Where there was water there were bugs but not a ton of mosquitos.
 It was pretty steep the whole way but so worth it with the views in the end.
 They were working on new trails up there so keep to the left unless you want to run into workers and muddy conditions.

 Challenging muddy rocky trail ...
 Tones of fun ,snow last 3/4 of the trail ...